-- 1. A daily test can automatically be sent to a remote monitoring location; the test time may be programmed through the General Options program window "Time to Send Autotest" field. - 2.
-If the system has been programmed to use the IP Communicator and the UD-1000, the daily test call can be sent to both reporting accounts. - 3.
-If the IP Communicator is not programmed and the UD-1000 is not installed, the system will operate as a local panel. - 4.
-Where the fire alarm transmitter is sharing on-premises communications equipment, the shared equipment shall be UL listed. - 5.
-Secondary power shall be provided for all equipment necessary for the transmission and reception of alarm, supervisory and trouble signals at the protected premises. - 6.
-Secondary power shall be provided for all equipment necessary for the transmission and reception of alarm, supervisory and trouble signals at the supervising station.
+- 1. A daily test can automatically be sent to a remote monitoring location; the test time may be programmed through the General Options program window - "Time to Send Autotest" field. - If the system has been programmed to use the IP Communicator and the UD-1000, the daily test call can be sent to both 2. reporting accounts. - If the IP Communicator is not programmed and the UD-1000 is not installed, the system will operate as a local panel. - 4.
+Where the fire alarm transmitter is sharing on-premises communications equipment, the shared equipment shall be - Secondary power shall be provided for all equipment necessary for the transmission and reception of alarm, supervisory and trouble signals at the protected premises. - Secondary power shall be provided for all equipment necessary for the transmission and reception of alarm, supervisory and trouble signals at the supervising station.